COP3530/edugator-content/cpp-review/extras/lesson.md

 ```

 We can use capturing groups to extract parts of a string.
 This can make it useful for tasks such as parsing a command or data format.

+In the above example, we use `std::regex_match`.
+- `std::regex_search` is used to check if *any part* of the string matches the regex pattern.
+- `std::regex_match` is used to check if the *entire string* matches the regex pattern.

 # Templates